skoarkid/sicp-exercise-solutions/chapter-1-building-abstractions-with-procedures/exercise-1-4.md

 ```

 ### `Answer`
-The effect using a compound expression as an operator allows us to concisely define the behaviour of a procedure based on certain conditions.
+Using a compound expression as an operator allows us to concisely define the behaviour of a procedure based on certain conditions.
 In this case, the compound expression
 ```scheme
 (if (> b 0) + -)
 ```